HTY2003/EVN-arduino-old/docs/displays/evndisplay.rst

 .. _u8g2: https://github.com/olikraus/u8g2

-.. note:: This class does I2C port selection and de-selection automatically, so users do not need to call ``setPort()`` using their EVNAlpha objects.
+.. note:: This class does I2C port selection automatically, so users do not need to call ``setPort()`` using their EVNAlpha objects.

 Wiring (I2C)
 ------------